imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

             var apiInstance = new TextMagicApi();
             var country = "GB";  // string | Two-letter dedicated number country ISO code. var prefix = 447155;  // int? | Desired number prefix.
 Should include country code (i.e. 447 for UK phone number format).
-Leave blank to get all the available numbers for the specified country. (optional)  (default to 1) var tollfree = 56;  // int? | Should we show only tollfree numbers (tollfree available only for US). (optional)  (default to 0)
+Leave blank to get all the available numbers for the specified country. (optional) var tollfree = 56;  // int? | Should we show only tollfree numbers (tollfree available only for US). (optional)  (default to 0)

             try